 Introduction/Objective:

-Detecting palm oil plantations from a remote sensing approach can be a cumbersome and manually intensive process, by automating a number of these steps, any basic technician can create an output that easily identifies potential palm oil plantations for a given region with a set of relevant inputs.
+Detecting palm oil plantations from a remote sensing approach can be a cumbersome and manually intensive process.
+By automating a number of these steps an analyst can create an output that identifies potential palm oil plantations for a given region with a set of relevant inputs.
 This software utilizes the arcpy and dnppy python modules in conjunction with IDL.

 Applications and Scope:

-This software will be utilized by the World Wildlife Fund (WWF), associated WWF projects, and partner organizations focused on sustainable palm oil plantation expansion and reducing deforestation risk.
+This software will be utilized by the World Wildlife Fund (WWF), associated WWF projects, and partner organizations focused on sustainable palm oil plantation expansion, conservation, and reducing deforestation risk.

 Capabilities:

-This software helps WWF identify existing and potential oil palm plantations and support decision making processes to promote a more sustainable palm oil supply chain.
+This software helps users identify existing and potential oil palm plantations and supports decision making processes to promote a more sustainable palm oil supply chain.

 Interfaces: